victoriapurwo/cse15l-lab-reports/lab-report-1.md

 ## Task

 For each of the commands cd, ls, and cat, and using the workspace you created in this lab, share an example of:
-1. using the command with no arguments.
+1. Using the command with no arguments.
-2. using the command with a path to a directory as an argument.
+2. Using the command with a path to a directory as an argument.
-3. using the command with a path to a file as an argument.
+3. Using the command with a path to a file as an argument.

 For each, include:
 1. A screenshot or Markdown code block showing the command and its output.